At a glance…

-The program orientation begins on the 1st and 3rd Monday of each month and volunteers need to arrive in Jamaica on the Sunday before orientation.
+The program orientation begins on the first and third Monday of each month and volunteers need to arrive in Jamaica on the Sunday before orientation.

 After you have registered for the program, please book your flights to arrive at the Sangster International Airport (MBJ) which is the closest airport to the volunteer accommodation.
 Airport pick up is provided on Sundays only.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Ocho Rios.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

 If you are traveling in Jamaica prior to your volunteer program, you will need to liase with the local team to arrange a pick up from your location.

 Orientation is provided by our Jamaica team at the volunteer accommodation.
 Orientation begins at 9am Monday morning and covers everything you need to know for your volunteer program in Jamaica – Introduction to Jamaica, Jamaican Customs, Rules and Expectations, Safety, Travel Opportunities in Jamaica, Introduction to your Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.